fionn/entropy/README.md

 Requires one of `--shannon` (to calculate the Shannon entropy) or `--metric` (to calculate the Shannon entropy normalised by input size).

-Takes input fdom stdin by default, but can read from a file with `--file` or from the `--text` argument.
+Takes input from stdin by default, but can read from a file with `--file` or from the `--text` argument.

 Entropy is calculated in base 2 by default, but this can be changed with `--base`.